A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Omnis rerum creatura imminet contraria.

-All the line of all the angels becomes angry to the crooked ones;
+All the multitude of angels is angered by the crooked ones;

-The elements oppose the heavens, the earth, the seas;
+The elements rise up, the heavens, the earth, the seas;

 11.